Mjephter2/PolynomialPatternDiscovery/README.md

 The program will generate 2 text files
 1. results.txt : to store information about the calculated function (ex: h1, h2, h3 functions)
 2. outYValues.txt : to output the y values for the x values supplied from args[2]

+**Limitations**
+If you were to run the program using inputFile3.txt, all the ceofficients of the calculated polynomial are NaN.
+The coefficients of the intermediate polynomials may have gotten so small, they approximated to zero, leading to division by zero.
+I'll be working on fixing that issue next.